 The type of MCT matters when it comes to cognitive health.
 Pure C8 MCT offers the best potential for mental functioning, mood and brain health.*

-For all these reasons, we’ve included Caprylic C8 MCT oil in our Keto Krill® formula!
+For all these reasons, we’ve included Caprylic C8 MCT oil in our Keto Krill® formula.

-The Keto Connection: Why Nutritional Ketosis Is so Beneficial for Your Brain Function
+The Keto Connection: Why Nutritional Ketosis Is So Beneficial for Your Brain Function

 When your body burns fat as its primary fuel during the state of nutritional ketosis, ketones are created.

-Ketones are not only an efficient and superior fuel for your brain, they also generate fewer reactive oxygen species (ROS) and less free radical damage, a real bonus for your mitochondria.
+Ketones are not only an efficient and superior fuel for your brain, but they also generate fewer reactive oxygen species (ROS) and less free radical damage, a real bonus for your mitochondria.

 As we’ve just learned with C8 MCT oil, ketones provide almost instant alertness and mental acuity – exactly what you want when you take a nootropic or cognitive-boosting supplement.